 In the wake of the Supreme Court’s rulings, we filed an amended complaint in the district court in Indiana, and we engaged in a new round of briefing over whether the cases can proceed in light of Little Sisters.
 In August of 2021, the district court ruled that the Supreme Court’s decisions permit only one of our claims to proceed.

 We have put the case—and resolution of our remaining claim—on pause for now because the Biden administration has announced that it is evaluating whether to change the Trump-era rules.
-In an August 2021 FAQ regarding implementation of the Affordable Care Act, agency officials said that they “are considering how best to address these provisions in light of recent litigation,” and that they “intend to initiate rulemaking within 6 months” to change the rules.
+In an August 2021 FAQ regarding implementation of the Affordable Care Act, agency officials said that they “are considering how best to address these provisions in light of recent litigation,” and that they “intend to initiate rulemaking” to change the rules.